How to Franchise a Restaurant

 Step 7: Develop a Franchise Plan and Budget

-- Years 3 to 4: Focusing on accelerated franchise growth and the success and satisfaction of your existing restaurant franchisees (i.e., the franchisees who you sold to in years 1 and 2) will be critical to your future success.
+- Years 3 to 4: Focusing on accelerated franchise growth and the success and satisfaction of your existing restaurant franchisees (i.e., the franchisees you sold to in years one and two) will be critical to your future success during these years.
 If your existing franchisees validate your brand, are earning money and, potentially, achieving a good return on investment, they will provide important validation for future franchisee recruitment.
-Learn more about budgeting and planning in our how much does it cost to franchise your business article.
+You’ll also want to build up your marketing and social media presence, and focus on building momentum for your franchise system.

-To learn more about how we can help franchise your restaurant with our fixed fee legal + franchise development representation franchise contact us at (800) 976-4904 or by email.
+To learn more about how we can help franchise your restaurant with our fixed fee legal + franchise development representation franchise contact us at (718) 979-8688 or by email.